 We strongly recommend that you always maintain regular backups as well as make a fresh backup before every upgrade.
 We also recommend that you review any installed third-party apps for compatibility with the new ownCloud release.
 Ensure that they are all disabled before beginning the upgrade.
-After the upgrade is complete re-enable any which are compatible with the new release.
+After the upgrade is complete, enable all those that are compatible with the new release again.